 He co-wrote and developed Chained: A Victorian Nightmare, bringing together real-time motion capture, room-scale VR, and immersive theater for a new adaptation of Dickens’ classic ghost story.

-Weston’s play Retrospective explores parenthood, Alzheimer’s disease and the externalization of memory, and combines site-specific immersive theater with narrative content in VR headsets.
+Weston’s play Retrospective explores parenthood, circular time and the externalization of memory, and combines site-specific immersive theater with narrative content in VR headsets.
 It was produced by Co.Reality and premiered in Portland, OR in 2017.

 Weston co-wrote Gravity: A New(tonian) Musical with Joel Chapman, Matt Herrero, Jessia Hoffman and Ken Savage.
 Gravity was a finalist for the O'Neill National Musical Theater Conference in 2017, and has had staged readings at the Brava Theatre, Theatreworks New Works Festival 2016 and at Z Space’s Z Below venue, with support from BATCO, Encore Theatre Company and the Stanford Arts Institute.